-Officially designated by Congress in 2019 as a nationally significant cultural landscape, the Maritime Washington National Heritage Area (MW-NHA) encompasses 3,000 miles of Washington State’s saltwater coastline, from Grays Harbor County to the Canadian border—including 18 federally recognized tribes, 13 counties, 32 incorporated cities, and 30 port districts, as well as innumerable harbors, inlets, peninsulas, island shores, and parks.
+Officially designated by Congress in 2019 as a nationally significant cultural landscape, the Maritime Washington National Heritage Area (MW-NHA) encompasses 3,000 miles of Washington State’s saltwater shoreline, from Grays Harbor County to the Canadian border—including 18 federally recognized tribes, 13 counties, 32 incorporated cities, and 30 port districts, as well as innumerable harbors, inlets, peninsulas, island coasts, and parks.

 Managed by the nonprofit Washington Trust for Historic Preservation, the MW-NHA works to build partnerships and increase collaboration in order to support heritage tourism, strengthen maritime organizations, and provide a platform for the diverse water-based stories and culture along our coast.

 Honoring Our Indigenous Peoples

 We acknowledge that the Maritime Washington National Heritage Area spans the usual and accustomed lands of many tribes who play a major role in the history of our state.
 We honor and pay our respect to our indigenous neighbors who protect and preserve these lands and waterways, as they have since time immemorial.